 The sort indicator doesn’t disappear the way a good little sort indicator should.
 Fortunately this is easily remedied, thanks to the Get(SortState) function.

-We need to tell the sort indicator to vanish if the sort state is anything other than 1, so we need to modify the conditional formatting for each sort indicator by adding the highlighted code at left.
+We need to tell the sort indicator to vanish if the sort state is anything other than 1, so we need to modify the conditional formatting for each sort indicator by adding the highlighted code.

 Okay, problem solved, and with minimal effort.
 I was feeling pretty pleased with myself… for about 60 seconds, but then I got a call from a colleague, which began with a back-handed compliment, and went down hill from there.